brittanyrw/emojibops/README.md

 ## Github UI

 ### This method will use the Github website to contribute to this project.
 You will not need to download any programs to your computer using these instructions.

-1. Check the Issues to see if the [song](https://github.com/brittanyrw/emojibops/labels/song), [album](https://github.com/brittanyrw/emojibops/labels/album), [or artist](https://github.com/brittanyrw/emojibops/labels/artist), is listed.
-- If it is not listed as an issue, continue to the next step.
-- If it is listed as an Issue, take note of the Issue number (the number next to the title of the Issue) so that you can add it to your pull request and write a comment in the Issue stating that you will be adding that particular song.
-If there is already a comment in the Issue from someone saying that they will add that song, choose something else to add.
-2. Fork this repository.
+1. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
 Note: the `Fork` button is located in the top right area of the repo.
-3. Once the repo is forked, you will be taken to the forked repo.
+2. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
-4. Navigate to the `data.js` file in your forked repo by clicking on the file name.
+3. Navigate to the `data.js` file in your forked repo by clicking on the file name.
-5. Edit the `data.js` file by clicking on the pencil icon and add a new object for your song in alphabetical order.  **Note: If the song title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
+4. Edit the `data.js` file by clicking on the pencil icon and add a new object for your song in alphabetical order.  **Note: If the song title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
 Refer to the card overview above for requirements for the different object keys.

 Use the following object as a template: